AMReX-Combustion/PeleLMeX/README.md

 The `--shallow-submodules` and `--single-branch` flags are recommended for most users as they substantially reduce the size of the download by skipping extraneous parts of the git history.
-Developers may wish to omit these flags in order download the complete git history of PeleLMeX and its submodules, though standard `git` commands may also be used after a shallow clone to optain the skipped portions if needed.
+Developers may wish to omit these flags in order download the complete git history of PeleLMeX and its submodules, though standard `git` commands may also be used after a shallow clone to obtain the skipped portions if needed.

 Alternatively, you can use a separate `git clone` of each of the submodules.
 The default location for *PeleLMeX* dependencies is the `Submodules` folder but you optionally